Monsters Inc Logo

 Monsters Inc. Emblem

 All logo elements are blue except for the white eye with a black pupil.
-The bright color of the name corresponds to the coloring of the monsters in the world of Monstropolis.
-The team responsible for the design made the monsters colorful to contrast them visually with the industrial city’s grayness.
+The bright color of the name matches the monsters’ coloring in Monstropolis.
+The design team made the monsters colorful to contrast them visually with the industrial city’s grayness.
 The experts chose candy-colored shades that children like, including blue.